zrajm/rong/README.md

-# Rong, The Daemonic Headless Editor
+# Rong, A Daemonic Headless Editor

 > “Write in Rong” *or* “It’s Rong to be headless.”